 DORM ROOM MERCHANDISE:

 Dorm room merchandise, including long twin blankets, sheets and bedding sets are just now filling the shelves.
 The deals get better and better as you get further into the month, but don’t forget, as prices go down, inventory also decreases.
 Storage containers, and accessory prices also improve in August.
+If you have a high school student or recent grad who will be headed off for college soon check out How to Prepare for Dorm Living.

 Near the start of August you will find good deals on laptops and tablets, better deals will happen later in the year, but you’ll still find some bargains now.